Crime statistics in the United Kingdom: International comparisons

-As an example of a problem created by the above improvements in notifiable offence statistics, the United Nations Office on Drugs and Crime (UNODC) shows the rate of rape per 100,000 population in UK between 2012 and 2022 increasing from 28.95 to 117.30 (~305%), sexual assault from 39.54 to 125.88 (~218%), and sexual violence from 81.53 to 324.79 (~298%).
-This would indicate that England and Wales had almost double the crime rate of the next highest country in those categories among all UN member states in the European region.
-However, the trend from the CSEW (which methodology remained unchanged over that time) shows how these figures diverged due to the changes.
+The UK's reporting standards are not the same as those in other countries, making international comparisons for most crimes problematic.
+One example is data from the United Nations Office on Drugs and Crime (UNODC) showing the rate of rape per 100,000 population in England and Wales between 2012 and 2022 increasing from 28.95 to 117.30 (~305%), sexual assault from 39.54 to 125.88 (~218%), and sexual violence from 81.53 to 324.79 (~298%).
+These figures were almost double the crime rate of the next highest country in those categories among all UN member states in the European region.
+However, the UNODC frequently cautions that comparisons of recorded crime rates (especially for non-fatal crimes like assault) are heavily affected by different national legal definitions and varying counting and recording rules.